anitab-org/mentorship-flutter/docs/setup-instructions.md

  ![Flutter SDK](images/flutter_sdk.gif)

- 4. In order to run A flutter project either a virtual device needs to be setup or manual device can be used.
+ 4. In order to run a flutter project either a virtual device needs to be setup or manual device can be used.
 Remember to `enable Debugging` in **Developer Options** in the manual device.
  5. Connect your manual device or setup the virtual device before you run the application.
 Ensure that the device is visible on top menu.

  ![Flutter Device](images/flutter_device.gif)